Below you will find some of our most common Frequently Asked Questions. Please do check if your query is covered before contacting us.

 What catering facilities are on site?

-We have the Peacock Restaurant and, new for 2021, we are opening a café in the Pavilion.
-Both places offer a range of meals plus delicious treats to top up your picnic.
+We have the Peacock Restaurant and new for 2021, the Honesty Café in the Pavilion.
+Both places offer a range of meals (including vegetarian and Gluten-Free options) plus delicious treats to top up your picnic.

-The Park is a no-smoking and no-vaping free zone.
+The park is a no-smoking and no-vaping zone.
 There is a smoking/vaping area near the Ticket Office at the top of the car park.

 Where are you located?